CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Project Diva 1,2,ex is PSP exclusive, while f1,f2 are available in PS3 or PSV only, and x is only available in PS4 or PSV only.
 Fortunately, for PC gamers, there exists mature PC simulators for replacement, [PPSSPP](https://www.ppsspp.org/) for PSP, [RPCS3](https://rpcs3.net/) for PS3, and [Vita3K](https://vita3k.org/) for PSV

-Unfortunately, Project Diva, as such a great Vocaloid music game, is already a dead title.
-Although MegaMix+ is released in 2022, it is pretty much just a PC version of MegaMix on 3DS released in 2020, which is yet also a refresh of Project Diva FT back on PS4 released back in 2016.
-Therefore, the biggest problem of using Project Diva as the way to listen Vocaloid songs is that you will not be able to know new songs, especially those released after 2017/2018 (I'd like to say less than 10 songs).
+Unfortunately, Project Diva is already a dead title.
+Although MegaMix+ is released in 2022, it is pretty much a refresh of Project Diva FT back in 2016 with only 10+ additional songs from 2017/2018.
+Therefore, the biggest problem of using Project Diva as the way to listen Vocaloid songs is that you will not be able to know new songs.
 Literally any songs released in 2020 and after are not included in Project Diva series.

+Another big problem with Project Diva is that it only contains songs sang by Crypton Future Media's Vocaloid characters (Miku, Rin, Len, Luka, Kaito, Meiko), but other characters like GUMI, IA, V Flower, Una, Kafu, etc are also famous in Vocaloid history, and they have a lots of great songs too.

-That's why I said playing one music game is not enough.
-We need a second one to fill the gap.
+That's why playing one music game is not enough.
+We need a second one to fill these gaps.

 ### Fan-made Project Diva simulation or modding